minipief/pyva/doc/source/material_parameter_testing.rst

 some powerful toolboxes is demonstrated.

 Further materials from [Ata2005]_ can be tested with the full example in :ref:`sec-MPD-examples`.
-If you interested in applying the method onm your test data, feel free to contact the author at author@alexanderpeiffer.de.
+If you interested in applying the method on your test data, feel free to contact the author at author@alexanderpeiffer.de.
 Test impedance data with additional parameters derived by other methods are very welcome.

 .. _fig-fibrous1_fit: